Peavey TransTube Bandit 112 Red Stripe Review

 Modern vs Vintage Bandit

 I highly recommend the for guitar players on a budget who need a reliable amp, especially those who are into metal.
 The modern Bandit retains many of the hallmarks of my more vintage model, but there are some changes too.
 The channel voicings are slightly different, with the options of Vintage, Classic and Warm on the Clean channel, and Classic, Modern and High Gain on the Lead channel. modern Peavey Bandit

 You still get some great reverb, but no Presence control.
 The T.Dynamics knob is replaced with a power level switch on the back of the amp, which you use to choose between 100%, 50%, and 25% power output.
 Honestly, that’s probably a more sensible way to manage lower-power modes.

 And, of course, Bandits of today are built overseas instead of designed and built in the USA.
-I have some mixed feeling about that.
+I have some mixed feelings about that.
 American-made Peavey amps were so solidly built it seemed like you could hammer a railroad spike with one and it wouldn’t miss a gig.
 I kind of miss that, but Peavey gear is still outstanding.

 Should You Go New or Look for a Red Stripe?

-For me the Peavey Bandit was one of the best purchases I ever made.
-I owned a lot of different amps before it, and I’ve owed a bunch since.
+For me, the Peavey Bandit was one of the best purchases I ever made.
+I owned a lot of different amps before it, and I’ve owned a bunch since.
 I don’t think I’d be able to part with my Bandit.
 It just fills a certain niche and does it really well.

 I’d use it in a band situation in a pinch, but it wouldn’t be my first choice.
 I think it would get the job done though, and it sounds pretty decent at high volumes as well.
 It certainly has the power and, especially if you are into rock or metal, it has some very good tones.